ohade/whisper/track-work.md

   - [x] Test popup menu closes when clicking day without recording.
 Created: 2025-05-08.
 Completed: 2025-05-08

 ## Work Log

+### Large File Handling Integration Fix - 2025-05-11
+**Accomplishments:**
+- Identified the root cause of large file handling issues in the transcription workflow
+- Updated whisper-transcription.js to incorporate the successful approach from the standalone script
+- Added MP3 conversion step to reduce file size before attempting to split
+- Improved logging and error handling throughout the process
+- Added transcription file saving for debugging purposes

+**Challenges:**
+- Different approaches between standalone script and integrated system
+- Inconsistent implementation across multiple utility files
+- Missing audio conversion step in the integrated workflow
+- Lack of proper debugging information when transcription fails

+**Implemented Solutions:**
+- Added ffmpeg-based audio conversion to reduce file size before splitting
+- Integrated the successful approach from the standalone script
+- Added comprehensive logging throughout the process
+- Implemented transcription file saving for better debugging
+- Ensured proper cleanup of temporary files

+**In Progress: 2025-05-11 12:57:40**

+### Large File Handling Implementation - 2025-05-11
+**Accomplishments:**
+- Implemented audio splitting functionality for files exceeding OpenAI's 25MB limit
+- Created a system that detects quiet points in audio for optimal splitting
+- Implemented audio format conversion to reduce file size before splitting
+- Developed a standalone script for processing large audio files directly
+- Added proper error handling and logging throughout the process
+- Successfully transcribed a large audio file (33.58 MB) by splitting it into smaller chunks

+**Challenges:**
+- OpenAI's Whisper API has a strict 25MB file size limit
+- Finding optimal split points in audio to avoid cutting words
+- Handling various audio formats and ensuring consistent quality across splits
+- Managing temporary files and cleanup after processing
+- Ensuring transcriptions from multiple chunks are properly combined

+**Implemented Solutions:**
+- Used ffmpeg to analyze audio for silence detection and optimal split points
+- Implemented audio conversion to more efficient formats to reduce file size
+- Created a fallback mechanism for time-based splitting when silence detection fails
+- Developed a standalone script for direct processing of large files
+- Implemented proper cleanup of temporary files after processing
+- Added detailed logging to track the processing steps and file sizes

+**Completed: 2025-05-11 12:35:00**

 ### Save Button Fix - 2025-05-09
 **Accomplishments:**